Digital Safety • Beginner-friendly • 12–15 min

 Decentralized Networks

-Some tools avoid central authorities entirely, focusing on peer-to-peer communication and censorship resistance.
+Some tools avoid central authorities and focus on peer-to-peer communication or censorship resistance.

 Big picture